-- Increase funding for low-income weatherization to address a minimum 10% of eligible households annually and continue decoupling the program's eligibility requirements from federal requirements to increase flexibility, allow for re-weatherization and include households that fall just above the income threshold to receive low-income services. - Facilitate meaningful participation by highly impacted populations to explore solutions to address historic barriers to accessing the limited resources currently available for weatherization. - Conduct ongoing engagement with Tribal Governments to explore approaches to systematically expand services to and within Tribal communities.
+- Increase funding for low-income weatherization to address a minimum 10% of eligible households annually and continue decoupling the program's eligibility requirements from federal requirements to increase flexibility, allow for re-weatherization and include households that fall just above the income threshold to receive low-income services. - Facilitate meaningful public participation with highly impacted populations to explore solutions to address historic barriers to accessing the limited resources currently available for weatherization. - Conduct ongoing engagement with Tribal Governments to explore approaches to systematically expand services to and within Tribal communities.
 Invest in and leverage workforce capacity within these communities. - Address the breadth of need for deferred maintenance to make households ready for weatherization by expanding the home rehabilitation revolving loan program statewide and beyond owner-occupied single-family homes.
-This expansion should include Tribal communities, rental housing and manufactured housing. - Prioritize services to underserved households within highly impacted populations, including rental housing, multifamily housing, non-electrically heated housing and high-energy burden households. - Provide innovative financing models that can be used to provide low-income households the access to capital needed to decarbonize their homes.
+This expansion should include Tribal communities, rental housing and manufactured housing. - Prioritize services to underserved households within highly impacted populations including rental housing, multifamily housing, non-electrically heated housing and high-energy burden households. - Provide innovative financing models that can be used to provide low-income households the access to capital needed to decarbonize their homes. - Expand funding for the state's successful Weatherization Plus Health program as part of a broader strategy to reduce energy burden and improve health outcomes for low-income households impacted by the COVID-19 pandemic. - Provide universal access to high quality broadband to enable grid integration of appliances and equipment, optimizing buildings and managing load.